lmefiuna/jamieson_daphne/README.md

 ### Timestamp

-A free running 64 counter is used as the timestamp.
-THis
+A free running 64 bit counter is used as the timestamp.

 ### AFE Front End